Eva Clark: Death and press coverage

 After more details about the shooting were released, it was discovered that Lum Clark was the shooter, but "the gun went off without his intending it, the ball striking his wife who was standing to one side," while he was trying "to ward off a blow from Richards".

-Eva suffered a "severe wound in the abdomen" and doctors were unable to locate the bullet during surgery.
+Clark suffered a "severe wound in the abdomen" and doctors were unable to locate the bullet during surgery.
 It was reported that her intestines were "perforated sixteen times".
-Eva ended up living nearly a month after the shooting, dying on October 1, 1906 after a second surgery was performed when her wound became infected.
+Clark lived for nearly a month after the shooting, before dying on October 1, 1906, after a second surgery was performed when her wound became infected.
 She had a funeral in Staunton, and was buried in an unmarked grave in Thornrose Cemetery.
 In 1923 a headstone was erected in her honor, commissioned by Hagenbeck-Wallace Circus.

 According to news coverage after the shooting, Lum Clark and James Richards were never seen again; it was rumored that they both fled to Mexico to avoid prosecution.
-Eva insisted until her death that the shooting was an accident.
+Eva Clark insisted until her death that the shooting was an accident.

 James Richards

-Based on newspaper records and interviews, it is likely that Eva met James Richards when she worked for Price's Floating Opera Co. in 1893.
-In the same New York Clipper blurb that reported Eva and her mother joined the company, it was stated that “Joe and Hattie Richards are not with W. C. Clark, as reported, but have signed with Price’s Floating Opera Co. for the season.”
+Based on newspaper records and interviews, it is likely that Clark met James Richards when she worked for Price's Floating Opera Co. in 1893.
+In the same New York Clipper blurb that reported Clark and her mother joined the company, it was stated that "Joe and Hattie Richards are not with W. C. Clark, as reported, but have signed with Price's Floating Opera Co. for the season."
 This blurb also connects Richards to Lum Clark via the W. C. Clark shows.
 This link corroborated by the Staunton Dispatch when the newspaper published new biographical information about James Richardson after an interview with Lum's brother, A. T. "Allie" Clark, who traveled to Staunton after the shooting.
 The Dispatch reported that, "Richards and Mrs. Clark were orphans who were brought up by the elder Clark just as his own children.
 They have all been together most of the time all their lives.
-Richards is a trapeze performer, as is also Mrs. Clark, while the latter’s husband is a ticket seller with the show.”
-This adoptive familial link was supported in a 2019 interview with Lum Clark's great grandnephew, who stated:
+Richards is a trapeze performer, as is also Mrs. Clark, while the latter's husband is a ticket seller with the show."
+This adoptive familial link was supported in a 2019 interview with Lum Clark's great-grandnephew, who stated: